 - Always chop herbs with a sharp blade to keep the stems and leaves from bruising and turning black.

-- Try using herbs in a new way like making your own herb butters for cooking or putting them in teas and candles for gifts.
+- Try using herbs in a new way, like making your own herb butter for cooking or putting them in teas and candles for gifts.

 Whether you’re growing your own fresh herb garden or buying herbs at the market, you’ll run out of herbs before you run out of ways to use them, and knowing the best way for how to cook with herbs will turn your dishes into something your entire family will look forward to!

 More Kitchen Resources:

 - Hidden Ways to Save Money at the Grocery Store